Floffah/collaborated/README.md

     - [ ] Server-side implementation
         - [x] Header tokens (bot and user)
         - [ ] Connection param tokens in subscriptions (bot and user)
-        - [ ] GraphQL mutations for generating access and refresh tokens
+        - [x] GraphQL mutations for generating access and refresh tokens
     - [ ] Interact library implementation
         - [x] Support for header tokens (bot and user)
         - [ ] Support for connection param tokens in subscriptions (bot and user)
         - [x] Ability to use the token generation mutation when passed an email and password
+- User management
     - [ ] Sessions
         - [x] On the next query after expiry, auto invalidate user tokens
+- Structures
     - [ ] Groups
         - [ ] Prisma model
         - [ ] GraphQL fields